SeaGraphData/GSE-Planet-Tasks/README.md

+# GSE Planet Tasks

-# Task 1: Dekadal NDVI Composite Pipeline from Sentinel-2 L2A
+## Task 1: Dekadal NDVI Composite Pipeline from Sentinel-2 L2A

 This Python-based pipeline generates 10-day (dekadal) NDVI composite products from Sentinel-2 L2A satellite imagery.
 Designed for environmental and agricultural monitoring, it solves a challenge: satellite revisit cycles are irregular (every 5-7 days), but standard reporting periods like the 1st, 11th, and 21st of each month require data on exact dates.